-Applicants must hold an Honours Bachelor of Arts or Science degree in Psychology with at least a second-class standing (70%).
-Preference in admissions will be given to applicants who have completed an undergraduate thesis or have equivalent research experience.
+- Applicants must hold an Honours Bachelor of Arts or Science degree in Psychology with at least a second-class standing (70%).
 The degree must be from an approved college or university.
 Students who have not completed a course in advanced statistics and experimental design will be required to take Psychology 4111 in addition to the regular requirements for the MA Clinical degree.
 Students admitted to the MA Clinical Psychology program must also have an undergraduate course in Psychometrics.
 Otherwise, they will be required to take Psychology 3015 in addition to the regular requirements for the master's degree.

 - Applicants whose native language is not English and who have not studied in an English school system for more than three years will be required to present proof of English facility by achieving an appropriate standing in one of the following tests: